BPerezLamarque/ABDOMEN/README.md

 metadata <- read.table("metadata_Cetartiodactyla.csv", header=TRUE, sep=";")
-colnames(metadata) # in this example, we will randomize the species based on their geographic location (indicated in the column "location").
+colnames(metadata) # in this example, we will randomize the species based on their geographic location (indicated in the column "location"). random = "location" # name of the variable used for the constrained permutations.
+It can be done using any kind of qualitative variable.

 nb_permutations <- 100
 list_lambda_permutations <- c()